Edmir-Demaj/HopeForCancer/README.md

 | **Unfixed Bugs** |
 | ----------- |
 | When i like or dislike a post the heart icon doesn't change style based on like button status.
-Another bug is when I delete a comment the comment number doesn't decrease same way that increase when I add a comment in a post.
 I am not aware of any other bugs.

 ---